PlatinumVoyager/PlatinumVoyager/README.md

 *"Be strong and courageous.
-Do not be afraid or terrified because of them, for the Lord your God goes with you; **he will never leave you nor forsake you.**"* - Deuteronomy 31:6
+Do not be afraid or terrified because of them, for the LORD your God goes with you; **he will never leave you nor forsake you.**"* - Deuteronomy 31:6

 # Welcome visitor,